akanadocs/docs-test/ag/policies/using_the_business_metrics_policy.md

 * **Source** - Identify if the structure will be extracted from the Request, Response, or Fault portion of a message.
 * **Path** - Specify the method used to identify the location of the structure using XPath, JsonPath, or RegEx path languages.
 * **Test Message** - Specify the test message to be used for testing expressions in the text box.
 Test messages are optional.
-* **Apply** – Button that applies the values in the Extraction instructions or Derivation Instructions to the selected row in the Variables Table.
+* **Apply** – Button that applies the values in the Extraction instructions or Derivation Instructions to the selected row in the Payload Structures Table.

 <a href="#top">back to top</a>